 The Crossing Project has been a major redevelopment effort by the City of Northfield for over fifteen years.
-The City and the Economic Development Authority (EDA) began assembling parcels to facilitate this project in the late 1990's.
-When this process was completed, the City selected Mendota Homes to develop the site.
-In 2005, the Planning Commission recommended approval for rezoning the Crossing site from Downtown District to Planned Unit Development (PUD).
-At the same meeting, the Planning Commission also recommended approval to the City Council of the PUD Final Development Plan for the Crossing of Northfield.
+The City of Northfield and the EDA began assembling parcels to facilitate this project in the late 1990's.
+When this process was completed, the City of Northfield selected Mendota Homes to develop the site.
+In 2005, the Planning Commission recommended approval for rezoning the Crossing site from Downtown district to Planned Unit Development (PUD).
+At that same meeting, the Planning Commission also recommended approval to the City Council of the PUD Final Development Plan for the Crossing of Northfield.